res antiqua.

 Joined La Colombe in its formative years — the second person ever hired.
 Developed the first New York cafes from the ground up, guiding every phase from concept and design to fabrication, construction, and daily operations.

 The work was as much brand as operations.
-Recontextualizing La Colombe for New York meant understanding the city’s visual and cultural language — evolving the typography, signage, materials, objects.
+Recontextualizing La Colombe for New York meant understanding the city's visual and cultural language — evolving the typography, signage, materials, objects.
 Hand-painted gold leaf signage.
 Moroccan Zellige tile.
-Custom black Deruta ceramics from a 100-year-old Majolica tradition in Umbria.
+Custom black ceramics from a 100-year-old Majolica tradition in Italy.
 Kissa-style horn speakers co-developed with Devon Turnbull — before listening rooms were a concept.

 Each decision was specific, considered, ahead of its time.
 The spaces opened as destinations.
 What was introduced there — the materials, objects, collaborations — set a standard the industry still builds from.